gautam-divyanshu/talawa-docs/docs/talawa-api-docs/interfaces/models_Comment.InterfaceComment.md

 [models/Comment](../modules/models_Comment.md).InterfaceComment

-This is an interface representing a document for a comment in the database - (MongoDB).
+This is an interface representing a document for a comment in the database(MongoDB).

 ## Table of contents